-But companies have incentive to measure customer loyalty: research shows that loyal customers - especially customers who refer their friends - are far more valuable than complacent customers.
+But companies have an incentive to measure customer loyalty: research shows that loyal customers – especially customers who refer their friends – are far more valuable than complacent customers.

 So, companies have turned to surveys and evaluation metrics to determine just who those loyal customers are, and what makes them so loyal.
 One of those metrics is the “Net Promoter Score,” or NPS.

 NPS is derived from a single question asked of all customers who respond to your brief survey.

 NPS was developed by Fred Reichheld, Bain & Company, and Satmetrix Systems as a means of measuring customer loyalty.
 To be exact, the net promoter score measures the loyalty that exists between provider and customer.
 Reichheld et al. studied which questions were the most accurate predictors of customer loyalty, and finally settled on one.

 The NPS survey consists of a simple question: